 Copper Periodic Table Facts

 Copper (Cu), chemical element, soft, tough, malleable, and reddish-brown metal of Group 11 or IB of the periodic table with high electrical and thermal conductivity.
-The metal copper form an fcc crystal lattice found the free metallic state in the environment.
+The metal forms a face-centered cubic crystal lattice and copper found in our environment as a free metallic state.
 The native copper was fairly abundant in nature and the extraction could be easily from its ores.
 The metal and its alloy like bronze (copper + tin) are used in history for mankind from the Bronze age (3500 BCE) in Neolithic and Mesopotamia civilization.
 Copper is present in hemocyanin of blood of cuttlefish helps for the formation of hemoglobin (an oxygen carrier) in the animal body, also present in plants like green peas.

 Archaeological discovered the island of Cyprus in the eastern Mediterranean Sea (3500 BC) famous for the mines of copper.
 The name copper derived from the Latin name Cuprum via Cyprium with chemical symbol Cu, atomic number 29, atomic weight 63.546, meting point 1084.6 °C, boiling point 2560 °C, density 8.95 gm cm-3, and valence shell electron configuration of the atom [Ar] 3d10 4s1.
 The physical and chemical properties of high melting and density coinage or noble metals (copper, silver, gold family) are very similar in chemistry.